 Elective courses offered by the Department of Biosciences and Nutrition

 The elective courses that we currently offer as a part of the programme are presented below.
-An additional course in basic human nutrition is planned.

 Note!
-All these courses are self-organized, which means that you must find a place for a project or traineeship yourself.
+All these courses are self-organised, which means that you must find a place for a project or traineeship yourself.
 We will of course give you guidance and help in this.
 However, there are no guaranteed places in areas of particular interest.

 Traineeships cannot be done in a clinical setting.
 A traineeship in a clinical setting may in individual cases be possible only for students with a Swedish licence to work as a healthcare practitioner.

 This course consists of a smaller research project, similar to the degree project, but not as comprehensive.
 The purpose of this course is to give you the opportunity to immerse yourself in a field of nutrition science by carrying out a scientific project under supervision.
 The project can consist of literature studies (a smaller systematic review) or empirical studies, corresponding to the scope of the course.
 For example, it may be molecular, physiological, clinical, epidemiological or public health-oriented.
 A plan for the project is made by the student together with the supervisor, which must be approved by the course teacher before the project starts.
 The results will be presented in the form of a written report (similar to the degree project) as well as an oral presentation.

 Traineeship in nutrition science I and II (15 + 15 credits)

 This traineeship course can take place at any working place outside academia, for example at a company, an authority, or a governmental organisation, in Sweden or in another country.
 The purpose of these courses is to give you the opportunity to gain experience of qualified work in nutrition-related areas and thereby strengthen your skills and employability.
 Before the traineeship, a plan is made by the student together with the supervisor, which must be approved by the course teacher before the internship starts.
 It is possible to take one or both of these courses.